LisaHackett97/LoveMyIrelandTravels/README.md

 I planned to use Exo2 and Poppins fonts.
 This did not change during development as the fonts suited the site from a visual perspective.

 #### Images
+All images used on the site are my own.
+I wanted to use images of my local area and of holidays in Ireland I have been on